 3. Only borrow what you need

-4. Think about paying the associated interest charges
+4. Think about the interest charges

-- Can the plan be repaid early and are there any early repayment charges?
+- Can the plan be repaid early?

-- Can you borrow additional funds in the future and what costs would be involved?
+- Can you borrow additional funds in the future?

 - Can the plan be moved to another property?